-Civil Peace Service: Inclusive dialogue, psychosocial support and conflict transformation in Rwanda and the Great Lakes Region
+Civil Peace Service: Peace work and psychosocial support in the Great Lakes region

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-- Dealing with the past.
-CPS identifies and strengthens peace building approaches, and it connects various elements to support reconciliation efforts in the country.
+Dealing with the past: The CPS identifies and strengthens peace-building and unifying activities to support reconciliation efforts in the region.